farhiongit/message-in-the-bottle/README.md

   `BOTTLE_FILL` and `BOTTLE_TRY_FILL` will return 0 immediately (without blocking).
-2. and then asks for any remaining blocked calls to `BOTTLE_DRAIN` (called by the receivers) to unblock and to finish their job: all pending calls to `BOTTLE_DRAIN` will be asked to return immediately with value 0 (see above).
+2. and then asks for any remaining blocked calls to `BOTTLE_DRAIN` (called by the receivers) to unblock and to finish their job: all pending calls to `BOTTLE_DRAIN` will be asked to return immediately with value 0 (see above) if there are no more messages to receive.

 `BOTTLE_CLOSE` acts as if it were sending an end-of-file in the bottle.